-In July 2019, the States of New York (NY) and New Jersey (NJ) created the Gateway Development Commission (GDC) through the enactment of a bi-state legislation codified as the Gateway Development Commission Act.
+In July 2019, the state of New York (NY) and the state of New Jersey (NJ) created the GDC through the enactment of a bi-state legislation codified as the Gateway Development Commission Act.
 GDC is a public governmental entity whose mission is to effectuate the Gateway Program.
 The Gateway Program is a series of rail infrastructure projects that will improve reliability and capacity along a 10-mile stretch of the Northeast Corridor between Newark, New Jersey and Pennsylvania Station in New York City.
-GDC is a related party to Amtrak because the Company holds one of seven Commission seats, the Amtrak Commissioner serves as the Vice Chair of GDC, and NY, NJ and the Company each has veto power over GDC matters.
-During FY2023, NY, NJ, Amtrak, and GDC entered into a series of agreements related to the Hudson Tunnel Project (HTP), a project under the Gateway Program.
+GDC is a related party to Amtrak because the Company holds one of seven Commission seats, the Amtrak Commissioner serves as the Vice Chair of GDC, and the Company has veto power over GDC matters.
+During FY2024 and FY2023, NY, NJ, Amtrak and GDC entered into a series of agreements related to the HTP, a project under the Gateway Program.
 GDC is responsible for the oversight and delivery of the HTP.
-Each of Amtrak, NY, and NJ will fund one-third of the annual GDC operating budget and will fund the HTP.
+Each of Amtrak, NY and NJ will fund one-third of the annual GDC operating budget and will fund the HTP.
 Upon completion of the HTP, Amtrak will own all of the HTP improvements and the acquired right-of-way property interest as part of the HTP, and Amtrak will be responsible for the ongoing HTP operation and maintenance.
+In FY2024, Amtrak paid \$135 million directly to GDC, as described in Note 11.